bayesian-optimization/BayesianOptimization/README.md

 ### Installation

-For the latest release, run:
+The latest release can be obtained by two ways:

+* With PyPI (pip):

       pip install bayesian-optimization

+* With conda (from conda-forge channel):

+      conda install -c conda-forge bayesian-optimization

 The bleeding edge version can be installed with: